-The “greening” of local schools will begin this year with the creation of botanic gardens in selected islands, starting with Kimolos, while the activity is part of a long-term CPF plan which involve various additional activities under the umbrella “greening schools” such as: clean up and adopting beaches by local schools, plastic bottle recycling, energy efficiency-solar panels, etc
+The “greening” of local schools will begin this year with the creation of botanic gardens in selected islands, starting with Kimolos and Naoussa of Paros, while the activity is part of a long-term CPF plan which involve various additional activities under the umbrella “greening schools” such as: clean up and adopting beaches by local schools, plastic bottle recycling, energy efficiency-solar panels, etc

 Why we chose botanic gardens

 In the nature of the Cyclades, plants stand out!
 Many of these are rare, others unique and endemic, others have healing effects and others are a key ingredient of local gastronomy.
 Their preservation is a priority for both the preservation of the rare nature and the local prosperity due to the impact that they have on the local economy (eco-tourism, gastronomy etc).
 In addition, the concept of a natural “garden” and its spreading is of great importance for the prevention of risks such as soil erosion, which is a great problem today in the Cyclades islands.
 In this context, this program will be implemented to raise children’s awareness of local flora and its value on multiple levels.
 CPF has already supported the creation of a botanic garden in Paros Environmental Park.